vanng822/gorlock/README.md

 # gorlock

-Redis Lock wrapper for running distributed tasks
+Redis Lock wrapper for running distributed tasks.
+You can customize settings or configure and manage own redis client.

 # Usage